beatavernaro/beatavernaro/README.md

 - 👋 Hi, I’m @beatavernaro
-- 👀 I’m interested in Full Stack development
+- 👀 I’m interested in Full Stack development, data and everything that deals with tech
-- 🌱 I’m currently learning HTML / CSS / JS
+- 🌱 I’m currently learning HTML / CSS / JS / Python
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me betavernaro.dev@gmail.com